 - Always have emergency supplies, food, and water stored.

-- Plan an evacuation route away from rivers and streams that may carry mud or debris flow.
+- Plan an evacuation route away from rivers and streams that may carry a flow of mud or debris.

 - Keep a battery-operated radio available at all times.

 - If an eruption is predicted, monitor radio, television, websites, or National Oceanic and Atmospheric Administration (NOAA) Weather Radio for evacuation information.